sandiego-ember/ember-cli-101/workshop.md

     create tests/unit/models/blog-post-test.js
 ```

+**ProTip™** If you ever need to know what generators are available, just type `ember help generate` and enjoy a deliciously long list of generating goodness.

 OK, Ember-CLI has just created for us both a model file in `app/models` and a test file in `tests/unit/models`.
 Let's take a look at the model and see what it contains:

 ```js